-6.11 The existing landscaping, hedgerow and tree planting will be retained to protect the established landscape character.
-The proposed dwelling will relate sympathetically to the local landscape and new landscaping can be achieved to further enhance the site.
-The proposal complies with criterion 6.
+- 6.12 The existing landscaping, hedgerow and tree planting will be retained to protect the established character of the site and the transition between the urban area and the countryside.
+The proposed dwellings will relate sympathetically to the local landscape and new landscaping can be achieved to further enhance the site and shown on the proposed landscaping plan. - 6.13 In respect of trees, the planning application is submitted with an Arboricultural Report (and associated plans) which reports on the survey of trees at the application site and within influencing distance of the proposed development. - 6.14 The proposal complies with criterion 6.